Some questions are always asked, so this is the best place to get the answers right away

 Regulation 27 of the Road Vehicles (Registration and Licensing) Regulations 2002 requires the DVLA to release information from its vehicle register to anybody who demonstrates ‘reasonable cause’ to have information made available to them.
 Unauthorised parking on private land is designated as ‘reasonable cause’.

 The DVLA’s vehicle database records details of the registered keeper of a vehicle, although it is acknowledge that the registered keeper may not be the driver of the vehicle at any particular point in time.
 Vehicle keeper details may be disclosed to law enforcement authorities or private litigants as a first point of contact to establish where liability for an incident or event may lie.
 Refusal to disclose these details would mean that motorists could drive or park a vehicle without fear of being held responsible for their actions.
-Disclosure in these circumstances does not breach the Data Protection Act and the Information Commissioner’s Office is fully aware that data held on the DVLA’s records is released in this way.
+Disclosure in these circumstances does not breach the General Data Protection Regulations and the Information Commissioner’s Office is fully aware that data held on the DVLA’s records is released in this way.

 What is our data protection policy?